JaddotWuzHere/TheContinuum/content/Continuum Physics/index.md

 > [!epigraph]
 > “Many have sought the single clock by which all worlds might be timed, yet none have found it.
 Each observer swears by his own, and in their disagreement lies the truest measure of reality.”
 >
-> — Professor Erasmus Valehart, "On Temporal Relativity", delivered before the Imperial Institute of Erevale, $(\Phi 4.33:118\Xi3)$
+> — Professor Erasmus Valehart, "On Temporal Relativity", delivered before the Imperial Institute of Erevale, Φ4.33:118Ξ3
 ##### Statement:
 > Measurements of time, energy, and coherence are relative to the observer’s local domain and phase frame.
 No absolute frame of reference exists within the Continuum.
 ##### Description: